| Title: | Seamless 'Nonmem' Simulation Platform |

 used in the estimation too.
 The method Runs an $ESTIMATION

-step is run which unfortunately means no
+$SIMULATION step is run which unfortunately means no

 residual error will be simulated.

-Like NMsim_default
+NMsim_VarCov Like NMsim_default but '$THETA',

 '$OMEGA', and 'SIGMA' are drawn from distribution estimated in